 Westminster funds London at a higher rate per head than Wales, but because of the EU’s policy to encourage equality Wales receives a bigger share from the EU.
 However, the Westminster government’s own estimates project that £5bn will be lost to the Welsh economy if the UK leaves the EU and this will be much worse if the UK leaves without a deal.

 5. What has Johnson said about the bus lie since the referendum?

 Almost the immediately after the referendum many Leave politicians admitted there was no £350 million a week going to the NHS and that even if there was a Brexit bonus it could not all be allocated to the NHS.
 Despite this in September 2017 Boris Johnson revived the £350 million claim in a 4,000-word essay in the Daily Telegraph.

 This prompted a critical response from Sir David Norgrove, UK Statistics Chief, who said the then foreign secretary’s use of the £350 million figure was “a clear misuse of official statistics”.
 In his response to UK Statistics criticism of his use of the figure Johnson said his words had been interpreted in a crassly simplistic way and that it was a “wilful distortion”.
 In other words Johnson was admitting that the Brexit bus claim was untrue all along.

 Johnson continues to lie.
 Johnson has repeatedly told Parliament and the media that there won’t be any custom checks between GB and Northern Ireland.
-The EU have clearly stated there will be checks and yet much of the UK media keep repeating the lie.
+The EU have clearly stated there will be checks and yet much of the UK media have not effectively challenged the government on this.
 The danger is that a Johnson premiership will further undermine the union by increasing disillusionment with the Westminster government’s ability to represent the interests of people in Scotland, Northern Ireland and Wales.